jaccomoc/jactl/docs/pages/integration-guide.md

 ```

 To illustrate a slightly more complicated scenario, imagine that we actually want to run the code we are measuring
-multiple times and return an average.
+multiple times and return the average.
-This means that our resume method needs to re-invoke our original method to avoid code duplication.
+To avoid having to duplicate code, our resume method should re-invoke our original method.
 The original method will then check if the `Continuation` argument is null or not to know whether it is the
 original call or a resumption of a previous call.

-We can use the `location` parameter to record which iteration we are up to.

 In order for the resume method to invoke the original method, it will need to be able to pass in values for
 `source`, `offset`, and `closure`, so we will need to store these as part of our state when throwing a
-`Continuation`.
+`Continuation`, and we will use the `location` parameter to record which iteration we are up to.

 Now our code looks like this:
 ```java